pglombardo/PasswordPusher/README.md

 * __Audit logging:__ Track and control what you've shared and see who has viewed it.
 * __Encrypted storage:__ All sensitive data is stored encrypted and deleted entirely once expired.
 * __Host your own:__ Database backed or ephemeral, easily run your own instance isolated from the world.
-* __JSON API:__ Raw JSON API available for 3rd party tools or command line via `curl` or `wget`.
-* __Command line interface:__ Automate your password distribution with CLI tools or custom scripts.
+* __Admin Dashboard:__ Manage your self-hosted instance with a built in admin dashboard.
 * __Logins__: Invite your colleagues and track what is pushed and who retrieved it.
-* __Admin Dashboard:__ Manage your self-hosted instance with a built in admin dashboard.
+* __Unbranded delivery page:__ No logos, superfluous text or unrelated links to confuse end users.
 * __Internationalized:__ 29 language translations are bundled in.
 Easily selectable via UI or URL
+* __JSON API:__ Raw JSON API available for 3rd party tools or command line via `curl` or `wget`.
+* __Command line interface:__ Automate your password distribution with CLI tools or custom scripts.
 * __Themes:__ [26 themes](https://docs.pwpush.com/docs/themes/) bundled in courtesy of [Bootswatch](https://github.com/thomaspark/bootswatch).
 Select with a simple environment variable.
-* __Unbranded delivery page:__ No logos, superfluous text or unrelated links to confuse end users.
 * __Customizable:__ Change text and default options via environment variables.
 * __Light & dark themes:__  Via CSS @media integration, the default site theme follows your local preferences.
-* __Re-Brandable:__ Customize the site name, tagline and logo to fit your environment.
+* __Re-Brandable:__ Completely white label: customize the theme, site name, tagline and logo to fit your environment.
 * __Custom CSS:__ Bundle in your own custom CSS to add your own design.
-* __>10 Years Old:__ Password Pusher has securely delivered millions and millions of passwords in its 10 year history.
+* __>10 Years Old:__ Password Pusher has securely delivered millions and millions of passwords in its 14 year history.
 * __Actively Maintained:__ I happily work for the good karma of the great IT/Security community.
 * __Honest Software:__  Open source written and maintained by [me](https://github.com/pglombardo) with the help of some great contributors.
 No organizations, corporations or evil agendas.

 💌 --> Sign up for [the newsletter](https://buttondown.email/pwpush?tag=github) to get updates on big releases, security issues, new features, integrations, tips and more.

-Password Pusher is also [on Twitter](https://twitter.com/pwpush), [Gettr](https://gettr.com/user/pwpush) and [on Facebook](https://www.facebook.com/pwpush)
+Follow Password Pusher updates on [X](https://x.com/pwpush), [Reddit](https://www.reddit.com/r/pwpush), [Gettr](https://gettr.com/user/pwpush) and [Facebook](https://www.facebook.com/pwpush).

 -----